Uninsured Motorist Accident

 Yet just because you carry Uninsured Motorist coverage in your policy, some policies may not pay for your injuries if you have settled with the at-fault motorist’s insurance company.
 There are so many variances and nuances to automobile insurance policies, consulting an attorney who is well versed in accident and insurance law would be to your advantage.
 We strongly urge motorists to make sure they carry adequate Uninsured Motorist coverage, and to know the differences between “stackable” and “non-stackable” policy limitations.

-The team of uninsured motorist accident lawyers at Freeman Injury Law aggressively fight for the rights of accident victims in Fort Lauderdale, West Palm Beach and Port St. Lucie/Ft.
-Pierce.
+Our West Palm Beach car accident lawyers at Freeman Injury Law aggressively fight for the rights of accident victims in Florida.
 Call our offices today to learn more about our case results, and to schedule a no cost, no-obligation consultation to review the facts of your case.